shenchauhan/MicrosoftGraph/README.md

 ![WindowsCommunityToolkit](/Assets/toolkit.png " Graph Controls")

-I hope you enjoyed this brief overview of the Microsoft Graph.
+I hope you enjoyed this brief overview of the Microsoft Graph and I encourage you to try it.
+It's super simple to play with thanks to the tools mentioned in this post.
 To learn more about the Microsoft Graph, check out our great docs: https://developer.microsoft.com/en-us/graph/docs/concepts/overview